 Safyah Zafar Usmani

 I earned an undergraduate degree in media science from SZABIST with a Production Major.
 My goal is to become a highly skilled, unprejudiced, and empathetic documentarian.
-My inclination toward documentary stems from the fact that story-telling is my passion and real-life characters are my inspiration – documentary filmmaking allows her to combine both.
+My inclination toward documentary stems from the fact that story-telling is my passion and real-life characters are my inspiration – documentary filmmaking allows me to combine both.
 In the past, I have worked with local and international filmmakers to make films on diverse subjects, including young Pakistani heroes, the lineage of rural artifacts, villagers living lives of ancient era in clay houses without water or electricity, and South Asian forms of Classical Dance.
 I believe in the beauty of imperfection and that a mesh of talent and blemish in people makes life interesting and stories worth telling.
 I intend to utilize my filmmaking skills on social as well as cultural fronts in order to make sure that injustice is exposed and diversity is celebrated.